 Laplace is admitted to the New York Bar and is admitted to practice law before the U.S. District Courts for the Southern and Eastern Districts of New York.
 She is a member of the Association of the Bar of the City of New York and served on the Bar Association's Committee on Copyright and Intellectual Property for several years.

-Daniel Mullkoff is a legal fellow at the New York Civil Liberties Union, where he focuses on police misconduct issues and other civil rights and civil liberties litigation.
+Aadhithi Padmanabhan is a Skadden Fellow at the New York Civil Liberties Union, where she focuses on enforcing and expanding the labor rights of New York’s farmworkers and also supports the organization’s other civil rights and civil liberties litigation and advocacy.

-Mullkoff graduated with high distinction from the University of Michigan in 2005 with a B.A. in history and political science, and he received his J.D. from Yale Law School in 2010, where he received the Charles G. Albom Prize for Excellence in Appellate Advocacy in a Clinical Program.
+He graduated from Vassar College in 2011 with a B.A. in Geography and minors in Political Science and Asian Studies.
+He received his J.D. from Yale Law School in 2015, where he earned the Charles G. Albom Prize for excellence in appellate advocacy in connection with a law school clinical program.

 Robert Perry has worked with the NYCLU as legislative director and is the NYCLU's principal lobbyist.
 In this capacity he advocates on behalf of proposed legislation implicating civil rights and civil liberties; and he has testified on these issues frequently at hearings conducted by state and city legislative committees.